 - Let disk(u,v,w) be a disk defined by the three points u,v,w. - The Delaunay Triangulation (Graph) DT(V) is defined as an undirected graph (with E being a set of undirected edges).
-There is a triangle of edges between three nodes u,v,w iff the disk(u,v,w) contains no other points. - The Delaunay Triangulation is the dual of the Voronoi diagram, and widely used in various CS areas; the DT is planar; the distance of a path (s,...,t) on the DT is within a constant factor of the s-t distance.
+There is a triangle of edges between three nodes u,v,w iff the disk(u,v,w) contains no other points. - The Delaunay Triangulation is the dual of the Voronoi diagram, and widely used in various CS areas - the DT is planar - the DT is a geometric spanner